Communities

 Why is the number of symbol table combinations in the password oh so important on almost any Internet site these days?

-Andreas lost his angel wings‭ I don't really see how anyone without software security knowledge would be able to answer this.
+Andreas witnessed the end of the world today‭ I don't really see how anyone without software security knowledge would be able to answer this.
 It takes a programmer simply to understand the number of combinations enabled in the symbol table.

 I'm guessing Software Development just acts as a "default tech community" when there's not a precise match available in Codidact.
 Given the options available, posting here seems reasonable to me.